pistakilla/Mule-Kick-Perk-Machine-Fix-For-Servers/README.md

 # Other Notes
 * The mod is almost 1:1 replica to the original mule kick perk, though on Ascension the monkeys won't go after it.
-* This mod is **ONLY MEANT FOR DEDICATED SERVERS ONLY** - this will not work on solo or private match because Mule Kick works just as fine on them.
+* This mod is **ONLY MEANT FOR DEDICATED SERVERS!!!** - this will not work on solo or private match because Mule Kick works just as fine on them.
 * Like I said this is temporary fix.
 If a future update does fix this issue, refrain from using this mod.

 # Installation